24. 03. 2020

 4. Haggis has a nutritional value.

-5. Entomophagy refers to eating snakes and worms.
+5. Entomophagy refers to eating snakes and

 6. Sannakji is made of living animals.